Welcome to the Saltair Inn

 Check-in is from 3:00 PM to 6:00 PM.
 If you are able to arrive earlier than 3:00 PM, please stop by and we will see if your room is ready.
 If it's not, maybe we can help you pick an afternoon activity or a place for lunch.
 Prior arrangements can be made for guests arriving after 6:00 PM.

-On the day you check out, you are welcome to spend as much time as you like in the living room, dining room, sunroom or on the deck and back lawn, but we do need time to get your room ready for our next guest.
+On the day you check out, you are welcome to spend as much time as you like in the living room, dining room, sunroom or on the porch, deck or back lawn, but we do need time to get your room ready for our next guest.
 Check-out is 11:00 AM.

 Deposits & Cancellations: